Glenis has relatives in the Bury St Edmunds area and has frequently visited this fascinating town in Suffolk, ,England.

 The Regenerated and Repurposed Guildhall

-With the help of lottery funding, the Guildhall opened in July 2018 as an exciting visitor attraction designed to interest people of all ages.
-Here in the oldest continuously used civic building in Britain, you can discover Bury's past, present and the future in a travel-through-time experience.
+Bury St Edmunds Guildhall is the oldest continuously used civic building in Britain.
+Discover Bury's past, present and the future in a travel-through-time experience.
 Allocate 1.5–2 hours for your visit.

 Special events are held throughout the year.
 Check the website for more details.